fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 ### Running parallel code

-Since we are in a parallel computing course, let's run a parallel "hello world" example in Julia.
+Since we are in a parallel computing course, let's run a parallel "Hello world" example in Julia.
 Open a Julia REPL and write

 ```julia
 julia> using Distributed